Rlyehzoo/calibre-zhujian-isbn/README.md

-# About this project

-[`Calibre`](https://github.com/kovidgoyal/calibre) used to offer an official douban plugin to fetch the book metadata from douban.com.
-However, the author of `Calibre` chooses to not maintain it any more.
-So I decide to maintain my own branch.

 # DISCLAIMER

 In order to work functionally, this project requires a valid API key.
 The project itself does not provide any API key and does not recommend to share any API key in any method.
 See https://github.com/qiaohaoforever/DoubanBook.git to obtain apikeys.